davidcbrl/fidelity-app/README.md

 - If the entry exists, append the full path to flutter\bin using ; as a separator from existing values.
 - If the entry doesn’t exist, create a new user variable named Path with the full path to flutter\bin as its value.
 - You have to close and reopen any existing console windows for these changes to take effect.\n
-- Then run the command 'flutter doctor' to check
+- Then run the command 'flutter doctor' to check the flutter version and if it's higher than 3.0.5, run 'flutter downgrade' to go to 3.0.5

 ## 2 - Installing IDE (Android Studio or IntelliJ)